xcomponent/xcomponent/Examples/xcomponent.orderprocessing/documentation/README.md

 component through the Facade state machines.
 The composition view allows us to assemble our two components so that order outputs are properly injected as trade inputs.
 We need to map OrderService façade outputs to correspondent TradeService inputs as follows
 * Link the state Order.CreationFacade.Created to the state Trade.TradeProcessor.Up
-* Link the state Order.ExecutionFacade.Filled to the state Trade.Trade.WaitingForExecution
+* Link the state Order.ExecutionFacade.Filled to the state Trade.TradeProcessor.Up
-* Link the state Order.PartialExecutionFacade.PartiallyFilled to the state Trade.Trade.WaitingForExecution
+* Link the state Order.PartialExecutionFacade.PartiallyFilled to the state Trade.TradeProcessor.Up

 Your final composition view should look like: